elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 15.
 Tightening All Screws](http://www.support.modix3d.com/tight-all-screws/)
-* Slow assembly, this step has more detailed instructions than it might appear from its title.
+* Assembly:
+  * Speed: Slow.
+  * Difficulty: Medium.
+* Issues:
+  * This step has detailed instructions that should be followed closely.
+Be sure to use right angle squares to make the angles between 40x40 profiles as perfect as possible.
 Issues:
 * During this step I revisited the instructions for several other steps, making sure I knew where the important screws were and in what order to tighten them.
   * [Part 1 Step 05](#part-1--step-5-connecting-the-x-top-profiles-to-z-profiles);